jsslai/Argo/Documentation/Decode-Enums.md

 # Decoding Enums

 Decoding Structs and Classes is a similar process, but Enums can mix things up.
-If your Enum inherrits from a Raw Type `String` or `Int`, then making it conform to `Decodable` is as simple as pie.
+If your Enum inherits from a Raw Type `String` or `Int`, then making it conform to `Decodable` is as simple as pie.
 Let's look at a `Role` type enum:

 ```swift